-While there is no single agreed-upon cloud system architecture, a four-layer architecture defined by Foster et al. [6] has often been used by researchers.
-Foster et al.'s model, from bottom to top, has a fabric layer, unified resource layer, platform layer and application layer.
-For our work, the Drizzle server runs at the application layer.
-Foster et al. also list cloud services at three different levels: infrastructure as a service, platform as a service, and software as a service.
-Cloud-based gaming in general, and Drizzle specifically, is an example of software as a service.
+While there is no single agreed-upon cloud system architecture, a four-layer architecture defined by Foster et al. [6] has often been used by researchers, with cloud-based games (and Drizzle) at the application layer providing software as a service.

 Cloud-based game systems can broadly be classified into graphics streaming and video streaming [7].
 In graphics streaming, as done by de Winter et al. [3], instead of sending video, the server sends graphics commands to the client and the client renders the game images.
 In video streaming, as described by Shea et al. [8], the server is responsible for rendering the game scene, compressing the images as video, and then transmitting to the client.
 Both approaches reduce computation on the client versus a traditional network game architecture because only the server manages the entire game world.

-The video streaming approach is discussed the most in cloud gaming research [8], [9] and is currently used by most existing commercial cloud-based systems since it reduces the workload on the client the most compared to the other two approaches.
+The video streaming approach is discussed the most in cloud gaming research [8], [9] and is currently used by most existing commercial cloud-based game systems since it reduces the workload on the client more than graphics streaming.
+Drizzle, our custom cloud-based game system, supports both graphics streaming and video streaming, each of which is evaluated in this paper.